Position Information in Transformers: An Overview: Current s

 \subsection{Crosslingual}

 \seclabel{crosslingual} Unit order across different languages is quite different.
-While English uses a subject-verb-object ordering (SVO) other languages use variants of this principle ordering.
-For example, unit order is quite flexible in German, whereas it is rather strict in English.
+English uses a subject-verb-object ordering (SVO), but all possible orderings of S, V and O have been argued to occur in the world's languages.
+Also, whereas unit ordering is rather fixed in English, it varies considerably in other languages, e.g, in German.
 This raises the question whether it is useful to share position information across languages.

 Per default, position embeddings are shared in multilingual models \cite{devlin-etal-2019-bert,conneau2020unsupervised}. \newcite{artetxe2020crosslingual} observe mixed results with \name{language specific position embeddings} in the context of transferring monolingual models to multiple languages: for most languages it helps, but for some it seems harmful.
 They experimented with learned absolute position embeddings as proposed in \cite{devlin-etal-2019-bert}.